 Advanced Model Configurations API

-The Machine Learning Advanced Model Configurations API exposes services which let you create and manage advanced configuration files for your Coveo Machine Learning (Coveo ML) models.
+The Machine Learning Advanced Model Configurations API lets you manage advanced configuration files for your Coveo Machine Learning (Coveo ML) models.

 Note